 A combination of resources that meets 100% of a family's Demonstrated Financial Need with gift aid.
 It includes the Yale Scholarship and any available outside resources, such as a Pell Grant.
 All Yale awards are based on financial need.

-Student loans are not required as part of the Yale Financial Aid Award.
+Student loans are not required as part of the Yale Financial Aid Offer.

 An option offered by Yale Health for meeting the University's requirement that students have medical insurance for hospitalization and specialty care.
 The plan provides coverage for all approved hospitalization and specialty care services, as well as for prescriptions.